arcjet/arcjet-js/arcjet-bun/README.md

 ## Shield example

 [Arcjet Shield][shield-concepts-docs] protects your application against common attacks, including the OWASP Top 10.
-It’s enabled by default and runs on every request with negligible performance impact.
+You can run Shield on every request with negligible performance impact.

 ```ts
 import arcjet, { shield } from "@arcjet/bun";